AuspicesAI/ScytheEx-Hackathon/ai/README.md

 ### Current State

 > [!Warning]
-> Model Selection Caution<br>The use of Logistic Regression as the model in this project was primarily driven by the limited timeframe of the hackathon.
+> **Model Selection Caution**<br>The use of Logistic Regression as the model in this project was primarily driven by the limited timeframe of the hackathon.
 This approach bypasses the comprehensive model evaluation usually recommended, which involves testing multiple models to identify the best performer under varied scenarios.

 > [!Warning]
-> Data Completeness Caution<br>The dataset currently employed in this project is in a preliminary phase and not comprehensive.
+> **Data Completeness Caution**<br>The dataset currently employed in this project is in a preliminary phase and not comprehensive.
 We are actively working on expanding this dataset with more extensive feature engineering, additional data points, and a broader spectrum of malware samples.
 The dataset's final iteration is expected to differ significantly from its current form.

 ### Ongoing Development

 > [!Important]
-> Model Optimization<br>Ongoing development efforts are focused on evaluating a range of predictive models beyond Logistic Regression.These improvements aim to adhere to best practices in model selection and are expected to enhance performance significantly.
+> **Model Optimization**<br>Ongoing development efforts are focused on evaluating a range of predictive models beyond Logistic Regression.These improvements aim to adhere to best practices in model selection and are expected to enhance performance significantly.

 > [!Important]
-> Data Enhancement<br>The current dataset is undergoing substantial expansion and refinement through advanced feature engineering and by increasing the volume and diversity of malware samples included.
+> **Data Enhancement**<br>The current dataset is undergoing substantial expansion and refinement through advanced feature engineering and by increasing the volume and diversity of malware samples included.
 These enhancements will ensure a more robust dataset, better suited for training highly accurate models.

 > [!Important]
-> Code Refactoring of `main.py`<br>We are planning substantial enhancements to the `main.py` file to align with software engineering best practices.
+> **Code Refactoring of `main.py`**<br>We are planning substantial enhancements to the `main.py` file to align with software engineering best practices.
 This includes restructuring the code into modular Python modules, which will improve maintainability, scalability, and readability.

 ### Maintenance

 > [!Important]
 > As ScytheEx is in the early development phase, regular updates will be made to the environment and codebase.
 These updates will address any emerging issues and add new features as they are developed

-### Future Plans

-- **Advanced AI Model Implementation**: Plans include incorporating a sophisticated Mistral model to enhance the unit test generation and code analysis capabilities.
-- **Deployment Strategy**: While the current focus is on foundational development, there are plans to deploy Zenith on a scalable and reliable cloud platform in the future.
-- **Code Fixing Model**: After the initial launch of Zenith, we will be adding the code fixing feature.
-Which actually fixes the actual code based on the unit tests.

 ## Badges